• Skip to primary navigation

 Rinse the herbs under cold running water, shake and pat dry and then roughly chop.

-Place all the vegetables, herbs, cooked beef and peanuts in a large mixing bowl, pour over the dressing and toss well to combine.
+Place all the vegetables, herbs, cooked beef and peanuts in a large mixing bowl, pour over the dressing.

 Arrange in a salad bowl and keep chilled until ready to serve.